Valiantic/Valiantic/README.md

 # 💫 About Me:
-I am a Third-year Software Engineering Student at Cavite State University, with a proactive approach to learning in the field of Technology.
+I am a Third-year Student at Cavite State University pursuing a Bachelor's Degree in Information Technology.
+I take a proactive approach to learning in the field of Technology.
 I'm continuously upskilling myself through personal projects, online courses that earn industry-recognized certifications, and active contributions to open-source projects on GitHub.

 ## 🚀 What I'm Up To

+- 🌱 I’m currently learning more in-depth about Frontend Web Development (Planning to pursue Backend Development next)
-- 🤖 Exploring Artificial Intelligence
-- 💻 Building Self Projects Day by Day
+- 🤖 Exploring Artificial Intelligence Day by Day
+- 💻  Working on self-projects daily

 <h3 align="left">Connect with me:</h3>
 <div align="left">